andychangdev/ca-hangman-terminal/README.md

      Using your file explorer (Finder or Explorer), locate the folder where you downloaded or cloned the repository.

-    You can also run the following command to change the working directory to the application directory:
+    You can also run the following command after cloning the repository to change the working directory to the application directory:
     ```bash
     cd AndyChang_T1A3
     ```
+3. **Ensure Python 3 is installed**

+    Before installing the application, ensure that Python 3 is installed on your computer.
+If Python 3 is not installed, you can download it from the official Python website and follow the installation instructions specific to your operating system.

+    You can double-click on the `check_python.sh` script within the application folder to check if you have Python 3 installed.
+You can also run the following command to check if Python 3 is installed:

+    ```bash
+    bash check_python.sh
+    ```

 3. **Run the Installation Script**

-    Double-click on the `install.sh` script within the application folder.
+    After checking Python 3 is installed, double-click on the `install.sh` script within the application folder.
 This action will initiate the setup process for the Hangman game.

     You can also run the following command to execute the installation script: